 As the 2015 target date for achieving the MDGs approaches, there is considerable debate on how health should be included in the Post-2015 agenda.
 The post-2015 UN Task Team established by UN Secretary-General (SG) produced a post-2015 “roadmap” and included a “think piece” on health in the post-2015 UN development agenda.
 At the start of the 2013 General Assembly there will be a high level summit to review progress on the MDGs and map out a forward-looking agenda.

-In addition, the UN Development Group (chaired by UNDP) is leading efforts to catalyse a “global conversation” on the post-2015 agenda through a series of at least 50 national consultations and nine global thematic consultations.
-The governments of Botswana and Sweden have taken on this role, and work with WHO and UNICEF in preparing and implementing the thematic consultation on health.

-Rationale for and ways of positioning health as an investment for economic and sustainable development , is a central issue for the post-2015 work.
-This also links to the Lancet Commission on “Investing in Health: World Bank World Development Report 1993 @ 20 years” (CIH) will serve as a 20-year anniversary research and consultative project to reflect on the importance today and for the future of the key findings of the 1993 World Development Report (WDR93).
+The rationale for and ways of positioning health as an investment for economic and sustainable development as well as poverty reduction is a central issue for the post-2015 work.
+Economic development and poverty reduction is also essential factors influencing countries and individuals possibilities to increase investments in health and ultimately live more healthy lives.
+There is mutually reinforcing win-win opportunity.

+This links to the Lancet Commission on “Investing in Health: World Bank World Development Report 1993 @ 20 years” (CIH) will serve as a 20-year anniversary research and consultative project to reflect on the importance today and for the future of the key findings of the 1993 World Development Report (WDR93).
 The Commission will revisit the methods and conclusions of WDR93 in light of subsequent research findings, technological advances, institutional changes and on-the-ground experience.
 The ultimate emphasis of the CIH will be to draw lessons from past success to inform current and future policies for addressing remaining global health problems.

+The UN Development Group (chaired by UNDP) is leading efforts to catalyse a “global conversation” on the post-2015 agenda through a series of at least 50 national consultations and eleven global thematic consultations.
+WHO and UNICEF is presently leading the thematic consultation on health with the support from the governments of Botswana and Sweden.

 Tentative schedule for session